-Brooklyn Footprints In Florida is complied,
+Brooklyn Footprints In Florida is compiled,

 edited, and written by Palmer Hasty